x1nerama/devtbenoth/README.md

   My name is Berkay Karakoç.
 I am a 16 year old 11th grade high school student interested in Binary Exploitation and Malware Analysis in Linux Environment.
   <br> <br>
   Although I am not a professional in the fields I am interested in, I am trying to improve myself.
 At the same time, I share what I have learned about this field on my <a href="https://devtbenoth.github.io"> github.io </a> page for other people to learn.
+  <br> <br>
+  At the same time, I am studying software at Suzan Mehmet Gönç Vocational and Technical Anatolian High School as an 11th grader in the IT department.
+In addition, I am   interested in the Full Stack Development side for my school process to be successful.
 </p>